© C. Ducruet

 When can you ski in Val Thorens with your ski pass?

-The Val Thorens ski season runs from 25 November 2023 to 5 May 2024.
+The Val Thorens ski season was planned to run from 25 November 2023 to 5 May 2024.
+However, due to masses of early season snow the resort will now open a week early, on 18 November.
 Ski-pass prices are usually cheaper at the beginning and the end of the season, when not all of the lifts may be open.
 Therefore, there are three season bands that apply to lift-pass prices:

 How much are ski passes in Val Thorens?